Lucide/VisualT/README.md

 # VisualT
-a scratch-like ascii graphic library written in C
+a tiny scratch-like ascii graphic library i wrote in C when I was 16

 git repo in progress